Aussk/python-course-new/README.md

 # python-course-new
-some of my programs developed in python
+some of my programs (exercises from 'Cursoemvideo's' python course).